tjkSec/Syntacks/README.md

 https://git.io/vQ9Nj

 ## Progress [13/07/2017]
-- [ ] Fix html tag issue.
 - [ ] More themes!
 - [ ] More customization
 - [ ] Optimization
-- [ ] Number lines
 - [ ] Real time editability
 - [ ] File size is current 16kb (not minimized or optimized), make this lower.

-## Issues to be fixed
-- [ ] Html tags break as using dangerouslySetInnerHTML to add the span element around regExp
-- [ ] No number support as changing the colors of numerical values with a regExp breaks as using dangerouslySetInnerHTML to add the span element around regExp

 ## Current Themes
 Again demonstrated <a href='https://git.io/vQ9Nj'>here</a>, but here is a complete list.